Which of the following is considered to be unearned revenue?

 Frequently Asked Questions (FAQ)

 Q1: Is unearned revenue the same as a deposit?
 A: While both involve cash received before performance, a deposit is often refundable and may not be tied to a specific delivery schedule.
-Unearned revenue is generally non‑refundable once the contract is executed, and it is explicitly recorded as a liability until the obligation is fulfilled Which is the point..
+Unearned revenue is generally non‑refundable once the contract is executed, and it is explicitly recorded as a liability until the obligation is fulfilled Practical, not theoretical..

 Q2: How does unearned revenue affect taxes?

 A: Tax treatment varies by jurisdiction.
 In many places, tax liability arises when cash is received, not when revenue is earned.
-On the flip side, businesses must follow local tax regulations regarding the timing of income recognition Simple, but easy to overlook.
-Still holds up..
+That said, businesses must follow local tax regulations regarding the timing of income recognition It's one of those things that adds up..

 Q3: Can unearned revenue be reported as equity?
 A: No. Unearned revenue is a liability, not equity.
 It represents an obligation to provide future value.
 Only after the revenue is earned does it transition to the income statement, eventually increasing retained earnings.